Last updated: 9/25/18

 5. Strictly Swing Newcomer/Novice: For competitors lacking the points needed to dance in the Intermediate level.

-6. Strictly Swing Pro-Am: For Novice or Intermediate/Advance levels by the World Swing Dance Council Point Registry.
+6. Strictly Swing Pro-Am: For Novice and Intermediate levels by the World Swing Dance Council Point Registry.

-9. Rising Star Routine: Open to all contestants and all levels of skill.
+8. Rising Star Tour Routine: Open to all contestants and all levels of skill.
+See Rising Star Rules.

 C. CONTESTANTS' SIGN-UPS